Subnaucat/Intership_code/README.md

 give the ratio of apparition of each mask and sky displacement as a function of each parameter, in the python console thought table and save them in graphics file

 stat_dlt-mag_dist(2):
-calculate the rate of appirition of each product in all simulations
+calculate the rate of apparition of each product in all simulations

 tableaux_metric_priority:
 create the heatmap of each parameter as a function of the value of the metric_priority